EQUIPMENT AND INKS

 Step 3: Press

-Once you have your transfer you can heat press this item and you are done!
+Once you have your transfer you are ready to heat press your design onto your chosen imprintable!

 Do I need to worry about moisture levels in my imprintable items?

 Yes you do need to be aware of how moisture in your imprintables can affect the finished results.
 The introduction of moisture into the sublimation process can cause unwanted results.
 During production with a heat press operating at around 200°C, moisture can flash to steam and literally blow the ink away from its intended target.
 Some of the problems that are attributed to moisture include colour shifting (colours lose accuracy), image bleeding and the uneven transfer of solid-filled areas.
 Under normal circumstances, a small amount of moisture can accumulate in the transfer paper and it's usually absorbed directly into the substrate during pressing.
 However, hard substrates like metal and ceramic are unable to absorb excess moisture so it's important that you take steps to minimize the introduction of moisture into the process.

 The good news is that it is very easy to ensure that excess moisture does not cause problems!

 Dye sublimation paper

 Protect your dye sublimation paper from moisture absorption particularly during colder seasons or if you work in a area with little or no heating.
 As a preventative measure, store your paper in a dry place in a sealed container or resealable bag.
 If you think your paper may have some moisture in it just lay the paper on the base of your press for a few seconds.
 Do not press it; just expose it to the warmth.
 The heat radiating from the press should help evaporate most of the moisture.